luci/luci-go/logdog/server/cmd/logdog_archivist_legacy/README.md

 ## Incomplete Logs

 It is possible for log streams to be missing data at the time of archival.
+Each archival request includes a completeness threshold.
+If the archival request is younger than that threshold and the archival fails due to error or incompleteness, the request will be returned to the queue for future processing.

+If, however, the archival request is older than that threshold, a best-effort archival where missing logs are not considered errors will be executed.
+This will gracefully skip over any missing log entries, resulting in an incomplete log stream.

+This threshold is configured using the `archive_settle_delay` option in the `Coordinator` configuration message.